AnarchistsPrime Reaches Market Cap of $365.00 (ACP)

-AnarchistsPrime (CURRENCY:ACP) traded 80.2% lower against the US dollar during the 24-hour period ending at 16:00 PM ET on April 4th.
-During the last week, AnarchistsPrime has traded 79.4% lower against the US dollar.
-AnarchistsPrime has a market capitalization of $365.00 and $564.00 worth of AnarchistsPrime was traded on exchanges in the last day.
-One AnarchistsPrime coin can currently be purchased for approximately $0.0001 or 0.00000001 BTC on major cryptocurrency exchanges.
+AnarchistsPrime (CURRENCY:ACP) traded 80.2% lower against the U.S. dollar during the twenty-four hour period ending at 23:00 PM E.T. on April 10th.
+AnarchistsPrime has a total market capitalization of $365.00 and approximately $564.00 worth of AnarchistsPrime was traded on exchanges in the last 24 hours.
+During the last seven days, AnarchistsPrime has traded 79.4% lower against the U.S. dollar.
+One AnarchistsPrime coin can now be purchased for $0.0001 or 0.00000001 BTC on cryptocurrency exchanges.

 - SecureCoin (SRC) traded flat against the dollar and now trades at $0.0003 or 0.00000003 BTC.